RoperoIvan/Dialogue-System/docs/index.md

 ## Hub Dialog

-This system could be considered a variant of the previous one since the only difference between the two is that in a Hub system the player can go back to the options of dialogue at the beginning to be able to know each and every one of the possible answers of the NPC giving the possibility to the player to know all possible information.
+This system could be considered a variant of the previous one since the only difference between the two is that in a Hub system the player can go back to the options at the beginning of the dialogue to be able to know each and every one of the possible answers of the NPC, giving the possibility to the player to know all possible information.
 The level of freedom of decision is greater in this type of dialogue.
 One of its negative points is that it is not too immersive since having total control over the conversation is not too realistic.
 Many RPGs use this type of system, games mentioned above as Fallout or Elder Scrolls of the same company make use of the system.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/Vxnmct.gif?raw=true"/>

 ## Parser Driven Dialog

-Before ELIZA was mentioned as the first RPG, it would also have in this case the achievement of being also the first programs they use in their input text parser.
+ELIZA was the first program to use in their input a text parser.
 The complexity of this system is so large and complicated that it is rarely seen in video games.
 One of the few examples is the game Façade.
 A negative point that has this type of esque systems often misinterpret what the player has written, which usually unravels in that the NPC does not know how to react or have totally different reactions to what the player expected from the NPC.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/BraveGargantuanEskimodog-small.gif?raw=true"/>

 In this type of dialog the player writes directly what he wants to say to the NPC.
-Through a database the syntactic composition of the phrase formed by the player is analyzed, the game interprets the phrase and forms a response for the NPC.
+Through a database, the syntactic composition of the phrase formed by the player is analyzed, the game interprets the phrase and forms a response for the NPC.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/1-s2.0-S2468232216301081-gr2.jpg?raw=true"/>